DhiyaneshGeek/DhiyaneshGeek.github.io/_posts/2020-02-05-recon-with-me.md

 `while true; do subfinder -dL domains.txt -all | anew subs.txt | httpx | nuclei -t nuclei-templates/ | notify ; sleep 3600; done`

+Note : `while true; do` - Keeps the script alive. `sleep 3600; done` - Run after exactly every one hour.

 * The **First Run** is madatory for this process so that it will do subdomain enumeration for the list of domains that you give and save it in a `.txt` file.

 * The **Second Run** is used to find new subdomains , check alive status , scan it with nuclei templates and notify us the output.

-Note : i highly suggest to run these one linear on VPS system like Digital Ocean or AWS instance.
+Note : I highly suggest to run these one linear on VPS system like Digital Ocean or AWS instance.

 <p align="center">
   <img src="/images/recon/automation.png">